Safety for journalists in Ukraine and why "it’s important to keep telling the story"

 Support for media workers in Ukraine

-Unfortunately, it is not yet possible for every journalist in Ukraine to protect themselves with a bulletproof vest and a helmet.
+Unfortunately, it is not yet possible for every journalist in Ukraine to protect themselves with a ballistic vest and helmet.
 As part of Media Lifeline Ukraine, Free Press Unlimited is working hard to improve this.

 Van der Steen: “Especially the fixers and drivers often do not yet have any protective material.
 Or they walk around with a green vest or in camouflage colors, which you can better not do as a journalist and as a fixer, because it makes you even more of a target.
 At the same time, it is also possible that you are a target with PRESS stated on your chest.
 That shouldn't be the case, but that can be the case in practice, we have also seen that happening here.
 But in principle you should not walk around in camouflage or green clothing as a journalist or fixer.
 We have blue vests, and a black or blue helmet.
 It is very important to bring that here for fixers and drivers as well.”